escapin/sElect/README.md

 sElect is a lightweight remote electronic voting system designed to provide three security properties:

-- **privacy** of the votes: no component of the system is able to find out how each voter voted;
+- **privacy** of the votes: no one (in particular, no component of the system) is able to find out how each voter voted;
 - end-to-end **verifiability**: in case a component misbehaves (manipulates or removes some ballots), then this misbehavior is noticed by the voters with high probability;